zzzprojects/learn-orm/tutorials/fsharp/functions.md

  - The `function-name` is an identifier that represents the function.
  - The `parameter-list` consists of successive parameters that are separated by spaces.
- - If you do not specify a specific argument type, the compiler attempts to infer the type from the function body.
+ - If you do not specify a specific argument type, the compiler attempts to infer the function body's type.
  - The `function-body` consists of an expression that makes up the function body is typically a compound expression consisting of many expressions that culminate in a final expression that is the return value.
  - The `return-type` is a colon followed by a type and is optional.
- - If you do not specify the type of the return value explicitly, the compiler determines the return type from the final expression.
+ - If you do not explicitly specify the return value, the compiler determines the return type from the final expression.

 The following is the simple function definition.